-- There are over 1 billion live websites online.
+- There are close to 2 billion live websites online.

-- People and brands send 500 million tweets per day.
+- People and brands send over 500 million tweets per day.

-That’s an insane amount of content competing for your readers’ or buyers’ attention.
+That’s an insane amount of content competing for your audience’s attention.
 Sure, not all of that content is a direct threat, but taken together it becomes a huge distraction.

 Content promotion and distribution tools